Learn About Asking for a Lateral Transfer

 Many people think the only way to advance their careers is to seek positions at higher levels in an organization or in their professions.
 But this is not always the case.
 While becoming really good at one thing or knowing one subject matter extremely well can’t hurt a person’s chances to move up, having a broad skill set in an asset.

 Positions in the upper echelons of government require less technical skills and more people skills.
-Executives need familiarity with the functions they oversee, but they rely on their staffs to work out the nuts and bolts of policy and process decisions.
+Executives need familiarity with the functions they oversee, but they rely on their staff to work out the nuts and bolts of policy and process decisions.

 Those seeking executive positions in government need a working knowledge of all the parts of an organization they desire to lead.
 Working in those various areas gives an employee a broad and deep understanding of the organization.
 Throw in management skills and leadership abilities, and you have the makings of an executive.